grafana/agent/docs/sources/flow/setup/install/linux.md

 ## Install on SUSE or openSUSE

-To install Grafana Agent Flow on SUSE or openSUSE, run the following commands in a terminal window.
+To install Grafana Agent in flow mode on SUSE or openSUSE, run the following commands in a terminal window.

 1. Import the GPG key and add the Grafana package repository: